 Then slice and add your mushrooms and cook for about 5 to 10 minutes until the veg has softened.

-Once you are satisfied everything is cooked, add a final dash of water to make sure your meal will not be too dry and just let it heat through for a few seconds before serving
+Once you are satisfied everything is cooked and browned enough, add a final dash of water to make sure your meal will not be too dry and just let it heat through for a few seconds before serving

 Do you have a great story about this?
 Share it!
 Let us know about your experiences and your thoughts on the subject of this page